HaxeFoundation/haxe-evolution/proposals/0000-polymorphic-this-types.md

 This feature is directly taking from Typescript.
 Therefore I am just quoting from the [Typescript docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html):

 "A polymorphic this type represents a type that is the subtype of the containing class or interface.
 This is called F-bounded polymorphism.
-This makes hierarchical fluent interfaces much easier to express, for example"
+This makes hierarchical fluent interfaces much easier to express (...)"

 ## Motivation